synxty/idea/src/one.md

 ### Elemental Crystals

 The Elemental Crystals are extraordinary sources of elemental energy—Air, Electricity, Fire, Ground, Ice, and Water—that profoundly influence Univium’s climate, weather, natural phenomena, and life forms.
-However, in the wake of The Great Sundering, these powerful crystals shattered into countless fragments, scattering across the newly formed continents.
-Despite their fragmented state, they retained their essence and power, contributing to the shaping of new landscapes alongside the Primal Forces of each continent.
-Today, these shards continue to impact the environments and inhabitants of the lands they occupy, making their presence a defining aspect of life in Univium.

-As a result of the blast, the fragments of the Elemental Crystals were not distributed evenly across the continents.
+Even in their fragmented state after The Great Sundering, these crystals retain their essence and power.
+However, as a result of the blast, the fragments were not distributed evenly across the continents.
 In each continent, certain crystals are more predominant, their effects on the environment more pronounced.
 Others, while present, exert a more subtle influence, contributing to the overall diversity without overshadowing the continent’s character.
 This uneven distribution creates a rich tapestry of elemental energies across Univium, with each continent reflecting a unique blend of influences that shape both the environment and the cultures of its inhabitants.

 #### Aeroxyn: The Crystal of Air